Cathay Pacific shares slide to nine-year low as data leak rattles investors

 It was not immediately clear who was behind the data breach or what the information might be used for.

-Cathay said the Hong Kong Police had been notified about the breach and that there was no evidence that any personal information had been misused.
+Cathay said the Hong Kong Police had been notified about the breach and there was no evidence that any personal information had been misused.
+Analysts were cautious.

+“We expect its share price to remain jittery in the near term,” BOCOM International’s Geoffrey Cheng said in a research note.
+“We will revisit our earnings forecasts and review our rating for CPA soon.”

 The data breach comes as the airline is undergoing a turnaround designed to cut costs and increase revenue, after back-to-back years of losses, to allow it to better compete against rivals from the Middle East, mainland China and budget airlines.